Harmjandevries/lca_futuram/readme.md

 ## Preparing input data

-Two steps are required for preparing the input data:
+Two steps are required for preparing the input data, defining recycling routes and products, and adding data.

 ### Defining routes and products

-In the constants.py file, define the recycling
+In the constants.py file, define the 'Route' and 'Product' parameters.
+The values for these need to coincide with respectively the 'Layer 1' and the 'Stock/Flow ID' for the input flow that you want to consider.

+### Input data
 All data are read from the `data` directory in the project root.
 The folder structure is:

 ```